kaazing/gateway/doc/high-availability/u_ha.md

 -   [Clustering and Load Balancing Migration](#migrate)
 -   [Configure a Two-Member Local Demo Cluster](#demo)

-To resolve issues encountered when configuring high availability, see [Troubleshoot ${gateway.name.short} Clusters and Load Balancing](../troubleshooting/ts_ha.md).
+To resolve issues encountered when configuring high availability, see [Troubleshoot KAAZING Gateway Clusters and Load Balancing](../troubleshooting/ts_ha.md).

 <a name="ha_cluster"></a>Gateway Clustering
 -------------------------------------------